rustwasm/wasm-bindgen/guide/src/contributing/testing.md

 These tests assert that we have reasonable error messages that point to the right source spans when the `#[wasm_bindgen]` proc-macro is misused.

-You can run these tests by running `cargo test` in the `crates/macro` directory:
+You can run these tests by running `cargo test` for the `wasm-bindgen-macro`
+crate:

 ```
-cd crates/macro
-cargo test
+cargo test -p wasm-bindgen-macro
 ```

 ## The `js-sys` Tests